by Henry Minsky (hqm@arsdigita.com)

 email in other character set encodings than US-ASCII or ISO-8859-1.

-For message body content, you should generally only need to add a charset parameter to the
+For message body content, you should generally only need to add a charset

 Content-Type header.
 However encoding of non-US charset info in the headers